TrelisPay/WooCommerce/ReadMe.txt

 * Alternately, this plugin allows merchants to list products in USDC or ETH.
 * This plugin **will not work** for products priced in other currencies.

+= What is the maximum payment amount? =

+* The maximum payment amount is 500 USDC.
+Reach out to [Support](https://docs.trelis.com/support) to inquire about increasing this limit.

 = What are the terms and conditions of using Trelis Crypto Payments =

 * Users of Trelis Crypto Payments plugin with Trelis' api must agree to Trelis' [Terms of Service](https://docs.trelis.com/terms-of-service) as a condition of use.